 Bramblings can look like a chaffinch at first glance, and often form large flocks mixed with chaffinches so they can be tricky to spot.

-Keep an eye out for them in beech woodland where they feed on the beech mast, as is the male brambling in the photo above.
-Try woodland reserves in the Chilterns, such as Warburg Nature Reserve and Dancersend.
+Keep an eye out for them in beech woodland where they feed on the beech mast, as the male brambling is doing in the photo above.
+Try looking for bramblings in woodland reserves in the Chilterns, such as Warburg Nature Reserve and Dancersend.